-Accommodation: Pisang Tea House (or similar)
+Pisang Tea House (or similar) Grade: Simple Teahouse

-Simple Teahouse

-Meals Provided: Breakfast, Lunch & Dinner

-DAY 8 - Trek from Pisang to Manang (3540m)

-Continuing along the south side of the river today we make a long climb up and over a ridge that takes us past 3400 metres.
+MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 8 - Trek from Pisang to Manang (3540m) via Braga with its ancient gompa Continuing along the south side of the river today we make a long climb up and over a ridge that takes us past 3400 metres.
 From here we enjoy some truly spectacular views of the surrounding peaks, before we descend into the valley and on to Hongde (3325m), a village that has the distinction of an airstrip, a police post and a truly impressive mani wall.
 Continuing on to Mungli, we then cross back to the north bank of the river and continue to the Tibetan-style village of Bryaga (3475m), where we find an engaging collection of interestingly stacked houses and the largest gompa in the district.
 The houses lie one on top of the other, the terraces of the upper houses forming the roofs of the ones below, whilst the monastery contains a wonderful collection of Tibetan Thankas that date back some 500 years.
-From here it is just a short walk on to the large community at Manang, our final destination for the day, where we find a settlement of some 500 houses, a chorten and a long mani wall etched with the Buddhist chant of 'Om Mani Padme Hum'
+From here it is just a short walk on to the large community at Manang, our final destination for the day, where we find a settlement of some 500 houses, a chorten and a long mani wall etched with the Buddhist chant of 'Om Mani Padme Hum'.
 Today's 14 kilometre walk is expected to take around six hours with a total ascent of 380 metres and a descent of 140 metres.

-Accommodation: Manang Tea House (or similar)
+Manang Tea House (or similar) Grade: Simple Teahouse

-Simple Teahouse

-Meals Provided: Breakfast, Lunch & Dinner

-DAY 9 - Acclimatisation Day

-Today has been left free to get a little more used to the conditions at these higher altitudes before we make the crossing of the Thorong La.
+MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 9 - Acclimatisation day in and around Manang Today has been left free to get a little more used to the conditions at these higher altitudes before we make the crossing of the Thorong La.
 You can spend the day exploring the area around the village, taking some shorter hikes into the mountains to enjoy the views of the Chulu ranges and Thorong La in the distance.
 It is important to get some rest today too though, so remember to conserve some energy for the days still to come.
 An optional four kilometre walk is expected to take around one and a half hours with a total ascent of 200 metres and a descent of 200 metres.

-Accommodation: Manang Tea House (or similar)
+Manang Tea House (or similar) Grade: Simple Teahouse